Niharika-Ravela/Niharika-Ravela/README.md

 ---

-🌱 Currently Building / Exploring
+🌱 Currently Building and Exploring

 • Advanced SQL for analytics and warehouse-style querying
 • Retrieval-augmented generation (RAG) for document workflows